dus4nstojanovic/create-files-from-template-cli/README.md

 ## Related repositories

+[Create Files From Template VS Code Extension](https://github.com/dus4nstojanovic/create-files-from-template-vscode) - Visual Studio Extension - Use the context menu command to create a list of files from templates.
 [Create Files From Template Base](https://github.com/dus4nstojanovic/create-files-from-template-base) - Includes core utilities required for CFFT apps to work.

 ## Table of contents